-In today’s article we’ll take a look at how to install Debian and enable testing repositories, to be able to use more recent and up to date versions of software.
-It highly suitable for desktop computers.
-Debian testing is clean, fast and also (even if the name tells something else) an extremely stable distro – it’s my daily driver on my desktop.
-It doesn’t mean Debian Stable is bad, but it’s use case is somewhere else.
+In today’s article, we’ll take a look at how to install Debian and enable testing repositories, to be able to use more recent and up-to-date versions of software.
+It is highly suitable for desktop computers.
+Debian testing is clean, fast, and also (even if the name tells something else) an extremely stable distro – it’s my daily driver on my desktop.
+It doesn’t mean Debian Stable is bad, but its use case is somewhere else.
 On the server for example.

 I’ll try to make this article go as deep as possible, but not boring at the same time.
 So we’ll see if I can make it work and live up to the word.
 Let’s begin!

 There are a couple of things we need before we proceed to the installation itself.
 I’ve prepared a list for you: